 Lebanon - Market OverviewLebanon - Market Overview

-In 2016, the United States ranked as Lebanon’s third largest trading partner behind China and Italy.
-According to Lebanese Customs statistics, major U.S. exports to Lebanon were vehicles (USD 326 million), mineral fuel and oil (USD 237 million), products of chemical industries (USD 193 million), machinery and electrical instruments (USD 118 million), prepared foodstuffs, beverages and tobacco (USD 68 million), and vegetable products (USD 47 million).
+The Lebanese Customs Administration reported that Lebanon’s total imports in 2018 reached $19.980 billion, of which $1.438 billion (7.2 percent) originated in the United States.
+In 2018, the United States ranked as Lebanon’s fourth largest trading partner behind China, Greece, and Italy.
+According to Lebanese Customs statistics, the major U.S. exports to Lebanon were mineral fuel and oil ($445 million), vehicles ($343 million), chemical industrial products ($202 million), machinery and electrical instruments ($130 million), prepared foodstuffs, vegetable products ($70 million), and beverages and tobacco ($58 million).

-Lebanon’s economy follows a laissez-faire model.
-The economy is highly dollarized and the average exchange rate is stable at 1507.5 Lebanese Pounds (LBP)to the U.S Dollar.
+Lebanon is a free market and highly dollarized economy.
+The average exchange rate is pegged at 1,507.5 Lebanese Pounds (LBP) to one U.S Dollar.
 The country has no restrictions on the movement of capital, capital gains, remittances, dividends, or the inflow and outflow of funds.
 The Lebanese government’s intervention in foreign trade is minimal.

-The U.S. Government has neither a bilateral investment treaty (BIT) with Lebanon nor an agreement on the avoidance of double taxation.
-The U.S. Government signed a Trade and Investment Framework Agreement (TIFA) with Lebanon in 2006.
-Since 1999, Lebanon has had observer status at the World Trade Organization (WTO), but has yet to accede to the organization.
+The U.S. government has neither a bilateral investment treaty (BIT) with Lebanon, nor an agreement on the avoidance of double taxation.
+The U.S. government signed a Trade and Investment Framework Agreement (TIFA) with Lebanon in 2006, but the TIFA never came into force.
+Since 1999, Lebanon has had observer status at the World Trade Organization (WTO) but has yet to accede to the organization.
 In 2002, Lebanon signed an association agreement with the European Union that entered into force in 2006.

-Lebanon announced its commitment to join the Extractive Industries Transparency Initiatives (EITI), a global standard to promote transparency of the extractive sector.
-The standard requires annual data on licenses, contracts, beneficial ownership, payments, revenues and production.
+In January 2017, Lebanon announced its intention to join the Extractive Industries Transparency Initiative (EITI), a global standard to promote transparency and good governance in the oil, gas, and mineral sectors.
+The government is currently working to meet EITI membership conditions and standards, which require active involvement of civil society organizations in industry oversight, as well as annual data on licenses, contracts, beneficial ownership, payments, revenues, and production.

-There are many good reasons for U.S. companies to export to Lebanon.
-Lebanese consumers are fond of U.S. products, given their high quality and competitive price.
-English is widely spoken in the business community and many Lebanese have personal experience in the U.S., either through education or work experience.
-Lebanon has a developed banking sector.
-Payments for business transactions are often made in U.S. dollars, and nearly all Lebanese banks have American correspondent banking relationships that facilitate financial transactions between U.S. exporters and Lebanese importers.
+There are several good reasons for U.S. companies to export to Lebanon.
+Lebanese consumers value U.S. products for their high quality, safety standards, and competitive price.
+English is widely spoken in the business community, and many Lebanese have first-hand knowledge of the United States through education or work experiences.
+Lebanon has a developed banking sector which is well-managed, well-capitalized, and regulated with strong links to the international financial system.
+Payments for business transactions are often made in U.S. dollars, and nearly all Lebanese banks have U.S. correspondent banking relationships that facilitate financial transactions between U.S. exporters and Lebanese importers.